 Throughout February, the N.C.
 Transportation Museum in Spencer will highlight featured exhibits related to African-Americans and transportation history.
 Featured exhibits include the Barber Junction Depot, where Jim Crow laws separating the races were in effect; the Brockway fire truck that belonged to the all-black Quick Step Hook and Ladder Company; and the exhibit on Capt.
 Bill Wilkerson, retired Piedmont Airlines and U.S. Airways pilot.
 Read more here...

-sits on Black History Month panel Friday, February 2, 2013
+Retired Piedmont Airlines and US Air Capt.
+Bill Wilkerson, center, sits on Black History Month panel Friday, February 2, 2013 at the Garner Performing Arts Center. |

 Black History Month - Retired African-American airline captain a ‘pioneer’